One of the most popular meteor showers is underway: How to see it

-YOUNGSTOWN, Ohio (WKBN) – We are moving into the part of summer when we get to look up into the sky each night and try to catch a few shooting stars, or meteors, as the Perseid meteor shower gets underway.
+YOUNGSTOWN, Ohio (WKBN) – We are moving into the part of summer when we get to look up into the sky each night and try to catch a few shooting stars.

-This meteor shower is one of the most popular showers of the year, and it will last for around a month and a half.
-It can produce quite a show when it peaks in August, if conditions are right.

 When to see Perseid Meteor Shower